Surjective endomorphisms of projective surfaces: the existence of infinitely many dense orbits: Introduction

-{\bf Acknowledgements.} The first and third authors are respectively supported by a President's Graduate Scholarship, and an ARF, from NUS.
+{\bf Acknowledgements.} The first and third authors are respectively supported by a President's Graduate Scholarship, and the ARF A-8000020-00-00, from NUS.
 The second author is partially supported by the project ``Fatou'' ANR-17-CE40-0002-01.
+We would like to thank the referee for very careful reading, critical questions, and the valuable suggestions to improve the paper.